diezcami/hkust-isp-notes/Lecture Notes/studyguide_answers.md

   * **MEMORIZE (SOP)**: Sharing, Openness, Peering
     * Sharing refers to expanding markets to create new opportunities, Openness refers to the transparency and easy of access of information, and Peering refers to the horizontal (non-hierarchical), eligalitarian system/atmosphere.
 * **Web 2.0 detractors**
-    * **Jaron Lanier** talks about Digital Maoism and how Web 2.0 needs a gatekeeper due to the redundancy or repetitiveness of the published information. **Andrew Keen** talks about Web 2.0 being the Cult of the Amateur and the Age of Exhibitionism, due to the ease of access provided by platforms allowing people to publish multiple kinds of information about their lives.
+    * **Jaron Lanier** talks about how Web 2.0 needs a gatekeeper due to the redundancy or repetitiveness of the published information.
+He also talks about Digital Maoism, where crowd mentalities are favored above individual identities. **Andrew Keen** talks about Web 2.0 being the Cult of the Amateur and the Age of Exhibitionism, due to the ease of access provided by platforms allowing people to publish multiple kinds of information about their lives.
 He also mentions Digital Vertigo, which talks about how people become more alienated from each other the more they become connected on the web. **Evgeny Morozov* talks about how people use the internet as a platform for protesting, and how the government uses it to censor information and provide entertainment to pacify crowds.
 * **Define Streisand Effect**
   * Streisand Effect refers to the phenomenon where attempting to hide information on the internet results in it becoming more publicized than what would have occurred if no action had been taken to hide it.
 * **Define Web Troll**